pc6673/paxcnt/README.md

 0x03 set GPS data on/off

 	0 = GPS data off
-	1 = GPS data on, sends GPS data on port 4 (default, use port 1 for mobile pax counter), if GPS is present and has a fix
+	1 = GPS data on, sends GPS data on port 4, if GPS is present and has a fix [default]

 0x04 set display on/off